 But readers often ask when is the best time to call the reconsideration line?
 Is it as soon as you apply?
 Or is it when you receive the denial letter via email or by US mail?
 Perhaps it is best to call a few days after applying?

 In my experience, I get the best results by calling as soon as I finished applying for the credit card online.
 And by hanging up and calling back if the representative doesn’t approve me or if I sense that the representative was unsure or just “making stuff up” to get me off the phone.

 However, I wouldn’t call the Barclays bank reconsideration line more than once or twice, because they track the number of times you call and have been known to sometimes close ALL your existing Barclays bank credit cards if you have too many inquiries on your credit report.

 In my experience, Chase and Bank of America have the best telephone reconsideration department, but I generally have better luck writing to the Citi Executive office.
 Capital One and US Bank don’t appear to have much of a reconsideration department.

 I usually call the reconsideration line as soon as I finish applying for the credit card or batch of cards online for a few reasons.

 1. Impatience.
 I’m human, and impatience is one of my flaws.
-I want to know the results of a “churn” as soon as possible and deal with getting approved immediately.
+I want to know the results as soon as possible and deal with getting approved immediately.
 Once I know I’m approved, I can mentally move on to the next phases of completing the minimum spending and dreaming of using my miles and points!